Hire an Editor

 The opening of the book is perhaps the most important part of the content.
 You want an opening that grabs the readers attention and maintains their attention to the point where they want to read more.

 A blurb is a comment from a review (often by another author praising the particular book).
 This is usually situated on the dustjacket of a book cover but you could also include a short excerpt on the sales page so that evokes interest in the book.

 Links to other Work

 Add links to your other work from within the e-book.
-You could add these at the back just after they’ve finished reading your ebook and are keen to read more.
+You could add these at the back just after they’ve finished reading your eBook and are keen to read more.

 Use Sequels and Series to your Advantage

 You could make the first book in a series free or lower-priced than your other books.
-Once they’ve finished reading your first book this can act as a great hook for getting them to read the others and is particularly important if you are a new publisher trying to get recognized.
+Once they’ve finished reading your first book this can act as a great hook for getting them to read the others and is particularly important if you are a new publisher trying to get recognised.

 Increase the Price Gradually

 Don’t price yourself so high at first that no one will take a chance on it.
 More people will buy at a lower price.
 Even if you think your book is worth $9.99 you may be better off starting for under $4.99 or even as low as $0.99 at first.
 Increased purchases at a lower price combined with some good reviews can propel your book higher up the list for more visibility.
 You could later on increase the price.